swkkd/gowebapi/docs/AssetDatabaseApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AssetDatabaseCreateEnumerationSet**
-> AssetDatabaseCreateEnumerationSet(ctx, webId, enumerationSet, optional)
+> AssetDatabaseCreateEnumerationSet(a.client.ctx, webId, enumerationSet, optional)
 Create an enumeration set at the Asset Database.

 ### Required Parameters